Surgical Solutions Network

 Trigger finger (also known as stenosing tenosynovitis) is a condition of the hand that causes the thumb or fingers to lock or click during flexion movements.
 There is often associated swelling of the affected finger and pain in the palm.

 Trigger finger is often caused by repeated movements or forceful use of the finger or the thumb but can also develop spontaneously without cause.
 It can sometimes be associated with conditions that cause inflammation or thickening of finger tendons, such as rheumatoid arthritis or diabetes.
 If nonsurgical treatments such as anti-inflammatory measures, splinting, and physical therapy fail, consider private trigger finger release surgery in Canada at Surgical Solutions Network.

 Trigger Finger Surgery With Surgical Solutions Network

 Patients from across Canada and all over the world choose Surgical Solutions for trigger finger surgery.
-Our board-certified surgeons have years of experience and a commitment to excellence in performing this and other hand and wrist procedures.
+Our fellowship-trained surgeons have years of experience and a commitment to excellence in performing this and other hand and wrist procedures.
 Our modern facility and patient-centred philosophy will ensure you have a positive, rewarding experience.

 Values That Matter to Us and Our Patients